-Everest Region Trekking is also known as Khumbu or Solukhumbu region trekking located in the north eastern privince of Nepal.
-Khumbu region is renowned by many worlds’ highest and famous mountains including Mt.
-Everest world highest peak, Mt.
-Lhotse 4th highest peak of the world, Mt.
-Cho Oyu the 6th highest peak of the world, Mt.
-Nuptse, Mt.
-Pumori, Mt.
-Amadablem, Mt.
-Towoche, Island peak, Lobuche and many other peaks.
-Everest Region in Nepal is more than just climbing and trekking, it is a life changing experience and some see it as a journey to achieving Nirvana.
-The world's longest glacier Khumbu glacier is also lie in Everest region.
-It has many options for trekking long and short including the world famous passes like Cho-la, Renjo-la, Kongma-la and many more.
-There are also many trekking peaks on the way.
-One will be welcomed by the Sherpa culture and warm hospitality when you are in the trekking over there: Khumbu region is the homeland of the Sherpas who are famous as legendary for mountain guides and climbers.
-Everest region is ringed by gigantic peaks and mountains, trekking here provides stunning close-up views of the mountains.
-Walking through the Sherpa villages of Namche Bazar, Thame and Khumjung, trekkers can mingle with the cheerful, friendly Sherpas, explore the ancient Buddhist monasteries and admire the Rhododendron forests that bloom during spring time.
+Everest Region known as Khumbu is located in the northeastern province of Nepal.
+Khumbu region is renowned for many highest and most famous mountains Mount Everest; the world's highest peak, Mount Lhotse; 4th highest peak in the world, Mount Cho Oyu; the 6th highest peak in the world, Mount Nuptse, Mount Pumori, Mount Amadablam, Mt.
+Tawoche, Island peak, Lobuche and many other peaks.
+Everest Region is not for more than just trekking and climbing, it is a life-changing experience and a journey to achieving Nirvana.
+The world's longest glacier, the Khumbu glacier, also lies in the Everest region.
+It has many options for trekking long and short world-famous passes like Cho-la, Renjo-la, Kongma-la, and many more.
+Khumbu region is the homeland of the Sherpas who are famous as legendary for mountain guides and climbers.
+Walking through the Sherpa villages of Namche Bazar, Thame, and Khumjung, trekkers can mingle with the cheerful, friendly Sherpas, explore the ancient Buddhist monasteries and admire the Rhododendron forests that bloom during springtime.
 Lukla and Phaplu airstrips provide easy and quick access to this area and the use of planes makes shorter and more varied treks possible.
-If trek involve the crossing of high passes or visits to the addition, trekking peaks like Island Peak, Lobuche, Cholatse and many other Peaks offer rewarding climbs that can be combined with regular treks to provide additional adventure and excitement.
-Everest Region Trekking is in the world of its own with vast glaciers, icefalls, the highest mountains, deep valleys, precarious settlements and hardy peoples challenging the harsheet conditions thrown at them by nature in the thin air of high altitude.
-Passing through legendary Sherpa villages, the trek is a mix of deeply cultural and spiritual experiences and physical challenges that test your strength and endurance.
-Buddhist lamas, monks and nuns led by Rinpoches (reincarnate at mas) serve the predominantly Sherpa communities from their monasteries.
+Everest Region Trekking has a world of its own with vast glaciers, icefalls, the highest mountains, deep valleys, precarious settlements, and hardy peoples challenging the harshest conditions thrown at them by nature in the thin air of high altitude.
+Buddhist lamas, monks, and nuns led by Rinpoches serve the predominantly Sherpa communities from their monasteries.